FelThiv/maxlib-felthiv/README.md

 # maxlib-felthiv

-Libray of abstraction and tools for sound design and music making\s\s Made with Max/msp/jitter v8
+Libray of abstraction and tools for sound design and music making</br>
+Made with Max/msp/jitter v8